-The CSP provides screening mammograms to women ages 40 and older, but identifies women ages 50 and older as the priority age group for mammography screening.
+Program Year The CSP provides screening mammograms to women ages 40 and older, but identifies women ages 50 and older as the priority age group for mammography screening.
 The program sets a goal of providing 75 percent of screening mammograms to women ages 50 and older.
-In the 2007-2008 program year, 49 percent of women who received screening mammograms were ages 50 or older.
+In the 2008-2009 program year, 49 percent of women who received screening mammograms were ages 50 or older.
 Another priority for the CSP is to provide Pap tests to women who are rarely (screened more than 5 years ago) or never screened for cervical cancer.
 The program sets a goal of providing at least 20 percent of initial Pap tests to women who are rarely or have never been screened for cervical cancer.
-In the 2007-2008 program year, 21 percent of the initial Pap tests provided through the CSP were for women who were rarely or never screened.
+In the 2008-2009 program year, 24 percent of the initial Pap tests provided through the CSP were for women who were rarely or never screened.
 Regular mammography rescreening of program clients is an integral component of the CSP.
-For the purpose of this report, the percent of timely mammography rescreening is defined as the number of women who returned for annual screening mammograms within 8-18 months of their last screening mammograms, divided by the number of women whose last breast cancer screenings were normal.
-Among women ages 40 to 63, the rescreening rate increased overall from 23 percent in the 1994-1995 program year to 36 percent in the 2007-2008 program year (Figure 5), however this rate showed a decrease in the 2006-2007 and 2007-2008 program years.
-Women ages 50 to 63 were consistently rescreened at a higher rate than women ages 40-49 for the past 14 program years.
-In the 2007-2008 program year, the proportions of women rescreened were 33 percent and 38 percent for clients ages 40-49 and 50-63, respectively.
-Figure 5
+For the purpose of this report, the percent of timely mammography rescreening is defined as the number of women who returned for annual screening mammograms within 8-18 months of their last screening mammograms divided by the number of women whose last breast cancer screenings were normal.
+Among women ages 40 to 63, the rescreening rate initially increased following the inception of the program in 1994, but has decreased in recent program years (Figure 5).
+Women ages 50 to 63 were consistently rescreened at higher rates than women ages 40-49 for the past 15 program years.
+In the 2008-2009 program year, the proportions of women rescreened were 27 percent and nearly 39 percent for clients ages 40-49 and 50-63, respectively.